Back to blog

 • CC&Rs (Covenants, Conditions & Restrictions): The master document governing the community.
 Covers use restrictions, architectural standards, assessment authority, and enforcement.

-• Bylaws: Govern how the HOA board operates — elections, meetings, voting, officer duties.
+• Bylaws: Govern how the HOA board operates, including elections, meetings, voting, and officer duties.

 • Articles of Incorporation: The legal document that created the HOA as an entity.